 Lump Sum Payout:

-- Work injury damages payout – as mentioned previously, also known as a common law claim
+- Work injury damages payout –

-Is workers compensation compulsory in NSW?
+Is Workers Compensation Compulsory in NSW?

 Your benefits are calculated based on various factors, such as: